mwangiii/Steghub-devops-training/Automate_Infrastructure_With_IaC_using_Terraform-Part_2/README.md

-# Automate Infrastructure With IaC using Terraform - Part 2
+# AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM - PART TWO
 Based on our knowledge from the previous project, we can continue creating AWS resources.

-## Networking - Private Subnets & Best Practices
+## NETWORKING - PRIVATE SUBNETS & BEST PRACTICES
 - Create 4 private subnets keeping in mind the following principles:

   - Make sure you use variables or `length()` function to determine the number of AZs.